-Since 2021, I am an Assistant Professor in Interaction Design at KTH, where I work on data-enabled, body-centred technologies.
+I am an Assistant Professor in Interaction Design at KTH, where I work on data-enabled and body-centred technologies.
 My interests lie in the intersections between critical feminist computing, AI, and soma design, and in how we can responsibly design, deploy and evaluate technology and interventions to help fighting against inequalities.
 (Disclaimer: I do not think that technology alone can ever be "the solution" to complex societal problems.)

 Previously, I worked at KTH as a postdoctoral research associate in the area of digital women's health.
 During that period I explored the design space of life transitions and experiences including menarche, menopause, and contraception, from a feminist Human-Computer Interaction (HCI) perspective.

 Before joining KTH, I completed my doctoral studies in Computer Science at Université Paris Saclay, France.
 My thesis concerned the design of interactive tools to support expert creative practice in graphic design and contemporary choreography.

 What am I up to?

 Besides teaching and working on several research projects/papers with my group and international collaborators, I am very excited to be working with a postdoctoral researcher in the Digital Futures-funded project Designing AI technology for interdependence with sighted guiding companions.
 I am also a proud co-supervisor of three PhD students that explore topics in critical feminist computing.
 I am passionate about my work with DataGénero NGO on AymurAI, an AI-project towards a feminist reform of justice in Latin America.
 Finally, I am involved in organising the 'FFF seminars' where our research lab hosts 1-hour talks from a variety of speakers.